QUIT PANIC ATTACKS

 "

-Just As I Did Over Thirty Years Ago
+Just As I Did, Over Thirty Years Ago

 I suffered panic attacks for nine long, miserable, years.
 My GP sent me to all manner of consultants and they all said the same thing.
 'I can find nothing wrong with you'.

 All tests, examinations and x-rays proved negative.
-One consultant even said that I was a hypochondriac I knew that wasn’t true.
+One consultant even said that I was a hypochondriac.
+I knew that wasn’t true.
 I knew I was physically ill.
 Yet no-one believed me.
 Until…..

 I quickly found out.

-I can tell you that I diligently followed Dr. Lum's breathing re-training programme and my panic attacks gradually disappeared.
+So, I diligently followed Dr. Lum's breathing re-training programme and my panic attacks gradually disappeared.

 I HAVEN’T HAD A PANIC ATTACK IN OVER THIRTY YEARS